kiraistakenlol/epunch/README.md

 - The website is developed with a mobile-first approach.

 **User App (Frontend)**
-- Supabase client used directly in user-app for real-time subscriptions
+- For real-time updates, implement polling or server-sent events from backend API

 **Merchant App (Frontend)**
 - For QR code scanning and punch operations.